 Some occupational therapy jobs have been created to bring highly specialized services to their patients.
-Though baby boomers value their independence and feelings of usefulness within their homes and communities, they increasingly live with age-related medical conditions, physical disabilities and medication side effects that can impact safe driving practices.
+Though baby boomers value their independence and feelings of use within their homes and communities, they increasingly live with age-related medical conditions, physical disabilities, and medication side effects that can impact safe driving practices.

-Occupational therapists that specialize in driver rehabilitation develop individualized treatment plans that move beyond pass / fail motor vehicle testing to address the goal of driving safer for longer.
-Interventions include restoring range of motion, cognitive training or retraining and modifying motor vehicles with adaptive devices.
+Occupational therapists specializing in driver rehabilitation develop individualized treatment plans that move beyond pass / fail motor vehicle testing to address driving safer for longer.
+Interventions include restoring range of motion, cognitive training or retraining, and modifying motor vehicles with adaptive devices.

-For seniors who are no longer able to operate a vehicle safely, occupational therapists can offer strategies and support for transitioning former drivers into unfamiliar non-driver roles.
-Interventions for this population include improving range of motion so that patients can step up into larger public transit vehicles and educating clients on what community resources are available to maximize their transportation needs.
+For seniors who can no longer operate a vehicle safely, occupational therapists can offer strategies and support for transitioning former drivers into unfamiliar non-driver roles.
+Interventions for this population include improving the range of motion so that patients can step up into larger public transit vehicles and educating clients on what community resources are available to maximize their transportation needs.

-Therapists may also offer more specialized plans for caregivers who need to safely transport adults who suffer from cognitive disorders such as dementia.
+Therapists may also offer more specialized plans for caregivers who safely transport adults who suffer from cognitive disorders such as dementia.